Juno Dawson: Life and career

 Dawson was born at Bradford Royal Infirmary, West Yorkshire.
 Dawson lived in Bingley and was educated at Bingley Grammar School.
 She has described how her obsession with the "ultra-glam" covers of novels like Prudence as a child gave her a sense that she "[wasn't] very good at being a boy."

 After graduating from Bangor University, she worked as a primary school teacher and later became a PSHE coordinator.
 While a teacher, she wrote books aimed at young adults and became sufficiently successful to leave her teaching job.
 She wrote a number of young adult fiction books including Hollow Pike and Say Her Name.
 Her books often feature LGBTQ characters, and Dawson has advocated for other books to feature more prominent LGBTQ representation.

 In 2014, Dawson received the Queen of Teen award.

 In 2015, Dawson came out as a trans woman, having started transitioning 18 months earlier.
 She began hormonal transition in early 2016.
 She was signed to write a column in Glamour magazine documenting her transition experience.
 She represents the LGBT charity Stonewall as a School Role Model.
 Dawson was a member of the judging panel for the 2016 BBC Young Writers' Award.

 In 2018, Dawson wrote the BBC Sounds spin-off podcast Doctor Who: Redacted, which launched in April 2022.
 She has also contributed audio plays for the Big Finish Torchwood series.

 In 2019, Dawson started the Sex and the City podcast "So I Got To Thinking".
 She also has small acting roles in I May Destroy You and Holby City.

-In January 2025, it was announced that Dawson had joined the writing team of the fifteenth series of Doctor Who, making her the series' first openly transgender writer.
+In January 2025, it was announced that Dawson had joined the writing team of the fifteenth series of Doctor Who, making her the series' first transgender writer.
+The first episode written by Dawson was The Interstellar Song Contest.
+She was additionally among the new writers that had been approached for a prospective second series of the 2016 spin-off show Class, prior to it being cancelled.